eafit-apolo/apolo-users/docs/source/software/managementsoftware/lmod/8.2.7/index.rst

         endif

 #.
 We create the StdEnv.lua file, which has the modules that we want to load from the beginning.
+For this example, we will use SLURM and Munge.

     .. code-block:: bash